-HSC) Southern Health and Social Care Tru Quality Care - for you, with you

 Name of Patient:

+Name of Fadent.

 Address:

 Postcode:

 Date of Birth:

 Hospital Number:

-Site: Cra igavon Daisy Hill
+Site: Cra nigavon Daisy Hill

-I was allocated an amer nity bed on (date): (time)
+I was allocated an ame nity bed on (date): (time)

 Ward: Consultant:

-outhern Health Social Care Trust £39 per night for an amenity ovided for me at my request.
+bed, which has been pr Southern Health Social Care Trust £39 per nig

-Number of days Ameni y Bed required:
+Number of days Ameni ity Bed required:

-m required to stay in hospital more days than anticipated, the a me if I wish to continue and pay for the amenity bed, or if I o the open ward.
+m required to stay in hospital more days that k me if I wish to continue and pay for the a to the open ward. •

 Patient's Signature: Date:

 Midwife's Signature: Date:

-To be completed by W /discharged from an am ARD CLERK OR MIDWIFE when patient is being transferred tenity bed.
+/discharged from an an harged from amenity bed being transferred

-Date transferred / disch arged from amenity bed

 Signed by midwife / wa rd clerk when transferred / discharged